BhoomiGohil/Scrimba-Space-Tourism-Website-React/README.md

 npm run build
 ```

-🙏 Acknowledgements
+---

-Scrimba for the course material and guidance
+## 🙏 Acknowledgements

-Frontend Mentor for the design inspiration
+Scrimba for the course material and guidance and Frontend Mentor for the design inspiration